10 of the Hardest Horror Movies to Watch as a Parent

 7. Funny Games (2007)

-Thinking back on it now, it would definitely be one of the hardest horror movies to watch as a parent and I’m not sure if I’d ever want to see it again!
+The movie focuses on a married couple and their young son, who are staying in a lake house.
+They end up being terrorised and tortured by two young men.
+Thinking back on it now, it would definitely be one of the hardest horror movies to watch as a parent, and I’m not sure if I’d ever want to see it again!

 6. Jaws (1975)

-The image of her running around on the beach, frantically searching for him amongst the families and shouting his name as his blood-soaked lilo is swept onto the sand has never left me.
+Now, no pregnant women are harmed in this movie.
+But I couldn’t, absolutely COULDN’T, help but find the scene where Mrs Kintner’s son is gobbled up by the shark upsetting (pregnancy hormones didn’t help).
+The image of her running around on the beach, frantically searching for him amongst the families and shouting his name as his empty, blood-soaked lilo is swept onto the sand has never left me.

-We recently went on holiday and this scene popped into my head.
-Obviously there were absolutely no sharks in the section of water that my kids were paddling in, but still…*shudder*
+We recently went on holiday, and this scene popped into my head.
+Obviously, there were absolutely no sharks in the section of water that my kids were paddling in, but still…*shudder*

 5. Carrie (1976)

 The 1976 adaptation of Stephen King’s Carrie was one of the few horror movies that absolutely terrified me as a kid.
-No matter how hard I tried, I could not get the image of Sissy Spacek’s blood-covered face during the prom scene out of my head.
+No matter how hard I tried, I couldn’t get the image of Sissy Spacek’s blood-covered face, or Carrie’s mother’s voice repeating the words “they’re all gonna laugh at you!” out of my head.

 I had nightmares about it for weeks.
 I remember being scared of going to the bathroom at night, worried that a blood-soaked Carrie White might jump out at me.
 I’d constantly hear that voice in my head.